Tom and Bill Dorrance

 Brothers and horsemen William Dorrance (January 19, 1906 – July 20, 1999) and Tom Dorrance (May 11, 1910 – June 11, 2003) are considered among the founders of the modern natural horsemanship movement.
 Born and raised on an Oregon cattle ranch with a background in the Great Basin "Buckaroo" tradition, they promoted natural, gentle methods of horse training, emphasizing "feel" of the horse and observation of its responses to the handler.

 They had a particularly strong influence on fellow horseman Ray Hunt and Hunt's disciple, Buck Brannaman, as well as Arabian horse breeder and trainer Sheila Varian.
-Many horse trainers and owners claim influence from the Dorrance brothers including Pat Parelli, famous for his video series of games to play through groundwork.
+Many horse trainers and owners claim influence from the Dorrance brothers, including Pat Parelli, famous for his video series of games to play through groundwork.

-The Dorrance brothers' influence travelled widely throughout the United States, particularly amongst cattlemen, cowboys, who worked with horses every day.
+The Dorrance brothers' influence travelled widely throughout the United States, particularly among cattlemen and cowboys who worked with horses every day.
 Having a relationship to their horses was far more important than winning awards or accolades in the show ring, and so horsemanship, the relationship between equine and human, was more important than the colour of their ribbon.
 The writings of the Dorrance brothers, in terms of horsemanship, is not divergent from those of other great horsemen such as Nuno Oliveira or François Robichon de La Guérinière.

 When people think of natural horsemanship that could mean a lot of things.
 It isn't natural for a horse to be around people, and it's not natural for a person to be sitting on him either.
 When we use these words we speak about what's natural for the horse to do within his own boundaries.